 On TV talk shows of the period the segments were long—not like today where they break for commercials after four minutes.
-When the star sat on the panel they might talk for 12 or 15 minutes.
-Oh, and the hosts weren’t trying to be clever.
-Folks like Mike Douglas, Merv Griffin, Dick Cavett, and Dinah Shore were the least self-involved interviewers ever.
-Even though I like many of the contemporary hosts, the thing about comics who are talk show hosts is that they’re always looking for the joke, which not only slows the interviews down, but in a subtle way makes it about them.
-Back in the day, Merv, Mike and the bunch were as serious as a heart attack.
-In fact, so much of what I know about old Hollywood is from watching those warm, expanded interviews.
-(I heartily recommend the Merv Griffin DVD box set for your stocking stuffers.)
-Then there was the friction on the panel.
-You never knew what would happen as people with different temperaments and sensibilities sat side by side.
-The shows had a spontaneity and unpredictability that has all but vanished from the genre.
+When the star sat on the panel they might talk for twelve or fifteen minutes.
+Hosts back then were exceedingly earnest, primarily because they weren’t comics.
+Mike Douglas was the friendly everyman, Merv Griffin the swooning fan girl (literally), Dick Cavett the witty intellectual, and Dinah Shore the southern belle who elevated active listening to an art form.
+They were the least self-involved interviewers ever.
+Even though I like many of the contemporary hosts, the thing about comics who are talk show hosts is that they’re always looking for the joke, which not only slows the interviews down, but frequently makes it about them.